hfaulk/union_shop/hero_carousel_prompt.md

 - Step 8 — Integrate into `lib/main.dart`: [x]
 - Step 9 — Accessibility & tests: [ ]
 - Step 10 — Polish & docs: [ ]

+Next recommended tiny step
+- Implement autoplay with pause-on-interaction (small change, ~12-18 lines).
+This will advance pages on a timer and stop when the user interacts (swipe, arrow, or dot).
+After that's working, proceed to keyboard/semantics and then tests.

 Notes and Edge Cases
 - If the current hero is implemented in a single giant widget, prefer wrapping it and toggling display to avoid breaking unrelated code.
 But the final plan expects replacing it by a widget import and a single-line swap.